folke/flash.nvim/README.md

     max_length = false, ---@type number|false
   },
   jump = {
+    -- whether or not to do the first jump automatically do_first_jump = true,
     -- save location in the jumplist
     jumplist = true,
     -- jump position